Fifie38/loading-title-generator/README.md

 - [x]  Choose your font size unite (em, rem, px, cm)
 - [x]  Choose delay between each character
 - [x]  Active yes/no the cursor at the end
-- [ ]  Choose delay between each animation of the cursor
+- [x]  Choose delay between each animation of the cursor
-- [ ]  Choose the tags where the spans will be put (h1, h2, p)
+- [x]  Choose the tags where the spans will be put (h1, h2, p)
-- [ ]  Choose your time start animation delay
+- [x]  Choose your time start animation delay
-- [ ]  Choose delay time unite
 - [ ]  Light/dark mode toggle